Oakes in Dickey County, North Dakota — The American Midwest (Upper Plains)

 Drawing by Paul Klinger & Story by Margaret Klinger

 Location.
 46° 8.005′ N, 98° 5.899′ W. Marker is in Oakes, North Dakota, in Dickey County.
 Marker can be reached from 2nd Street South south of Maple Ave.
+The church is located at the Hickey County Historical Park.
 Touch for map.
-The church is located at the Hickey County Historical Park.
 Marker is in this post office area: Oakes ND 58474, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 4 miles of this marker, measured as the crow flies.
 Hudson Townsite (approx. 3 miles away); Stagecoach Relay Station (approx. 3.4 miles away).